Gavin Sheets Player Props: White Sox vs. Orioles

-Gavin Sheets -- 0-for-4 in his last game -- will be in action for the Chicago White Sox versus the Baltimore Orioles, with Tyler Wells on the hill, on April 14 at 7:10 PM ET.
+On Sunday, Gavin Sheets (on the back of going 0-for-0) and the Chicago White Sox face the Baltimore Orioles, whose starting pitcher will be Grayson Rodriguez.
+First pitch is at 2:10 PM ET.

-He had a hitless showing in his most recent game (0-for-4) against the Twins.
+He reached base in his only plate appearance in his most recent game against the Orioles.

 Gavin Sheets Game Info & Props vs. the Orioles